TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Platform

+The existing defenses against neural backdoors, according to their strategies, can be classified into 4 major categories, as summarized in Table\mref{tab:defense_summary}.
+Notably, we focus on the setting of transfer learning or outsourced training, which precludes certain other defenses such as purging poisoning training data\mcite{certified-purging}.
+Next, we detail the 14 representative defenses currently implemented in \system.

-The existing defenses against neural backdoor attacks, according to their strategies, can be categorized as: \begin{mitemize} \item {\em \underline{Input reformation}} -- which, before feeding an incoming input to the system, first reforms it to mitigate the influence of the potential trigger, yet without explicitly detecting whether it is a trigger input.
-It typically exploits the high fidelity of an attack $\gA$, that is, $\gA$ tends to retain the perceptual similarity of a clean input $x$ and its trigger counterpart $\ux$.
+which, before feeding an incoming input to the model, first reforms it to mitigate the influence of the potential trigger, yet without explicitly detecting whether it is a trigger input.
+It typically exploits the high fidelity of attack $\gA$, that is, $\gA$ tends to retain the perceptual similarity of a clean input $x$ and its trigger counterpart $\ux$.

-\item {\em \underline{Input filtering}} -- which detects whether an incoming input is embedded with a trigger and possibly recovers the clean input.
-It typically distinguishes clean and trigger inputs using their distinct characteristics.

-\item {\em \underline{Model sanitization}} -- which, before using a pre-trained model $f$, sanitizes it to mitigate the potential backdoor, yet without explicitly detecting whether $f$ is trojaned.

-\item {\em \underline{Model inspection}} -- which determines whether $f$ is a trojan model and, if so, recovers the target class and the potential trigger, at the model checking stage.